-Supreme Court hands down judgment in the joint appeals of Eastenders and First Stop
+Supreme Court judgement in the joint appeal of Eastenders & First Stop

 Eastenders concerned the interpretation of s.139(1) Customs and Excise Management Act 1979 (“CEMA 1979”).
 Section 139(1) – before it was amended – provided the Commissioners of Her Majesty’s Revenue and Customs (“HMRC”) with a statutory power to detain and seize goods that were “liable to forfeiture”.
 Goods are liable to forfeiture in a number of circumstances.